dariochiaiese/TeXcel/README.md

 **Here follow all the commands and their options.**

-    -copyright: displays the copyright.
+ -  copyright: displays the copyright.

-    -help: shows the help.
+ -  help: shows the help.

-    -quit: exits the program.
+ -  quit: exits the program.

-    -texify: transforms a sheet into a given Excel file into a LaTeX code.
+ -  texify: transforms a sheet into a given Excel file into a LaTeX code.

 Options for texify: